jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-Those breaches are ultimately caused by the initial incident in the software development partner, and so we are adding those to this tab.Now for the controversial part:
+Those breaches are ultimately caused by the initial incident in the software development partner, and so we are adding those to this tab.
+Now for the controversial part:
 Exploitation of vulnerabilities is counted in this metric as well.
 As much as we can argue that the software developers